Haki R. Madhubuti: Writing style and publications

 Heavily influenced by his creative predecessor Gwendolyn Brooks, Madhubuti's poetry is similar marked by a rhythmic, experimental style, frequently in the free verse form.
 Also like Brooks, Madhubuti's poetic bibliography is characterized by a shift from the personal to the political over the span of his career.
 He has dedicated a number of poems to her and is the founder and previously the director emeritus of the Gwendolyn Brooks Center for Black Literature and Creative Writing.

 Over the years, he has published 28 books (some under his former name, "Don L. Lee") and remains one of the world's best-selling authors of poetry and non-fiction, with books in print in excess of 3 million.
 His subsequent books include Claiming Earth: Race, Rage, Rape, Redemption (1994), GroundWork: New and Selected Poems 1966–1996 (1996), and HeartLove: Wedding and Love Poems (1998).

 Madhubuti has also co-edited two volumes of literary works from Gallery 37: releasing The Spirit (1998), and Describe the Moment (2000).
-His poetry and essays were published in over 30 anthologies from 1997 to 2001.
+His poetry and essays were published in more than 30 anthologies from 1997 to 2001.
 He also wrote Tough Notes: A Healing Call For Creating Exceptional Black Men (2002).
 Perhaps his most famous work, Black Men: Obsolete, Single, Dangerous?: The African American Family in Transition, a nonfiction book about African-American social issues, was published in 1990 and has sold more than 1,000,000 copies.